 I describe my professional approach as ‘no-nonsense’ – a polite way of saying that I hate BS!
 It’s about cutting through complex personal and professional development theory, and directly accessing instead profound insights about yourself and the world around you, and energy to make changes that enhance your life and work.

-In particular, I know from both personal experience and thousands of hours of client work how the mindfulness element in my work is very often the X facto, as it’s such an effective way to drill down beneath the mind’s ‘flotsam and jetsam’ surface layers, to get to deeper truths.
+In particular, I know from both personal experience and thousands of hours of client work how the mindfulness element in my work is very often the X factor, as it’s such an effective way to delve down beneath the mind’s ‘flotsam and jetsam’ surface layers, to get to deeper truths.

 Recognising that the work of personal and professional development can easily become rather heavy and serious, I use lots of humour to lighten things up.
 My clients appreciate how I pay attention to the full spectrum of their experience – head and heart; mind and body; and how I combine sensitive understanding with supportive challenge.
 They say that this enables them to gain clarity, break through obstacles and achieve sustainable change.